The Complete Guide to Labelless PET Bottles

 Increasing PET recycling rates

-The trend for labelless PET bottles is now being explored with interest in the beverage industry, as governments worldwide explore projects to increase PET recycling rates and improve the quality of recycled materials.
+The trend for labelless or label-free PET bottles is now being explored with interest in the beverage industry, as governments worldwide explore projects to increase PET recycling rates and improve the quality of recycled materials.

 The government of Japan has set out a plan to move towards the utilisation of 100% recycled plastic packaging by 2035.
 Japan has relatively strict rules for recycling plastic – consumers must separate PET bottles from their labels and caps.
 Labelless PET bottles would make the process easier for consumers, and several of Japan’s key beverage companies are starting to promote labelless packaging in their core brands.